How we test TVs

-Every TV we review is put through the same set of tests to gauge its picture performance, usability and smart features.
+Every TV we review is put through the same set of tests to gauge its picture and audio performance, usability and smart features.

-Tests are carried out over several days, with updates added to the review following any firmware updates that bring new features.
+Tests are carried out over a number of days, with updates added to the review following any firmware updates that bring new features.
 The exact process is broken down below.

 Our screen tests are done by eye but supported with technical measurements.

 Testing by eye involves an expert watching a wide range of material.
-Viewing is done in side-by-side comparison to similarly priced rivals.
+We also – where possible and relevant – perform side-by-side comparisons to similarly priced rivals.
 This allows us to spot obvious differences in performance.

 Brightness is tested in varying conditions – during the day and at night; with the lights on and off.
 This is to test the native brightness output of a screen to see if it’s enough with real life conditions, as well as to check if there are anti-reflection filters installed, and how effective they are.